hudochenkov/postcss-styled-syntax/README.md

 `css` helper inside an interpolation within `Component` code.

-During parsing whole interpolation (`${(props) ... }`) is added as `raws.before` to `color: red` node.
+During parsing, the whole interpolation (`${(props) ... }`) is added as `raws.before` to `color: red` node.
 And it should not be modified.
-Each `css` helpers remember their original content (as a string).
+Each `css` helper remembers their original content (as a string).

-When stringifyer reaches `raws.before` of a node it checks if it has interpolations with `css` helpers.
-If yes, then it searchs for `css` helper original content and replace it with stringified `css` helper.
-This way changes made to the AST of `css` helper will be stringified.
+When stringifyer reaches a node's `raws.before`, it checks if it has interpolations with `css` helpers.
+If yes, it searches for the original content of `css` helper and replaces it with a stringified `css` helper.
+This way, changes to the AST of the `css` helper will be stringified.

 ## Known issues

-- Double slash comments (`//`) will result in parsing error.
+- Double-slash comments (`//`) will result in a parsing error.
 Use standard CSS comments instead (`/* */`).
-It is definitelly possible to add support for double slash comment, but let's use standard CSS as much as possible
+It is definitely possible to add support for double-slash comments, but let's use standard CSS as much as possible

-- Source maps won't work or could not be trusted.
+- Source maps won't work or cannot be trusted.
 I did not disable them on purpose.
 But did not test them at all.
-Because of the way we need handle `css` helpers within styled component, `source.end` positions on a node might change if `css` AST changes.
-See “How it works” section on stringifying for more info.
+Because of the way we need to handle `css` helpers within a styled component, `source.end` positions on a node might change if `css` AST changes.
+See the “How it works” section on stringifying for more info.

 ## Acknowledgements

-[PostCSS] for tokenizer, parser, stringifier and tests for them.
+[PostCSS] for tokenizer, parser, stringifier, and tests for them.

 [Prettier](https://prettier.io/) for styled-components detection function in an ESTree AST.